 All about Ketchikan, Volume One.

-Well, I’m here.
-I might as well post some information that I’ve found interesting.
+Well, Covid seems to be playing havoc with my work schedule.
+I might as well post some information that you might find interesting.

 The City of Ketchikan, AK sits on Revillagigedo Island, which is about 89 km (50 mi) long from north to south and 48 km (35 mi) wide from east to west, making it the 12th largest island in the United States and the 167th largest island in the world.